-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 As NPR's Adam Hochberg reports, the new federal rule requires planes to return to the terminal if a delay exceeds three hours.

-Today, Transportation Secretary Ray LaHood said passengers deserve better treatment.
+ADAM HOCHBERG: Today, Transportation Secretary Ray LaHood said passengers deserve better treatment.

 HOCHBERG: LaHood, this morning, announced the so-called three-hour rule, scheduled to take effect this spring.
 On domestic flights, it requires airlines to allow passengers off the plane if they've been sitting more than three hours.
 Flight crews also will be required to keep the lavatories working, provide medical attention to anyone who needs it.
 And once the delay hits the two-hour mark, supply adequate food and water.
 LaHood says airlines that don't comply will face fines of more than $27,000 for each inconvenienced passenger.

-Sec.
 LAHOOD: These kinds of issues and these kinds of problems should've been addressed by the airlines.
 The fact that they haven't been means that we at DOT have to step up and look after the passengers.

-Fliers rights advocate Kate Hanni has been promoting the three-hour rule since 2006 when she was stuck on a tarmac for nine hours in Texas.
+HOCHBERG: Fliers rights advocate Kate Hanni has been promoting the three-hour rule since 2006 when she was stuck on a tarmac for nine hours in Texas.
 And she says she's heard from thousands of people who've been in similar situations.

 HOCHBERG: The airline industry, though, is questioning whether the rule will have unintended effects that could make things worse for passengers.
 At the Air Transport Association, the industry's trade group, President Jim May predicted the rule will force airlines to cancel more flights entirely to avoid the risk that the plane will exceed the three-hour rule.
 And that, he says, could end up delaying customers even more.

-Adam Hochberg, NPR News.
+HOCHBERG: Adam Hochberg, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.